Norton Rose Fulbright Canada LLP

 She also regularly advises clients on privacy matters arising from the collection, use and disclosure of personal data, security breaches, cross-border discovery and investigations, cross-border data flow requirements, behavioural advertising, as well as compliance with Canada's anti-spam legislation, including for on-line publishers.

-Ms. Himo is regularly retained to advise clients with regard to cyber security breaches, assisting with forensics experts, public relations firms and various other specialists in the clients' efforts to contain such breaches and to advise them on their notification requirements to the regulators across Canada.
+Ms. Himo is regularly retained to advise clients regarding cyber security breaches, assisting with forensics experts, public relations firms and various other specialists in the clients' efforts to contain such breaches and to advise them on their notification requirements to the regulators across Canada.

 She is chair of our Canadian privacy and access to information team.